bpwhelan/mokuro/README.md

 --as_one_file: Applies only to legacy HTML.
 If False, generate separate CSS and JS files instead of embedding them in the HTML file.
 --version: Print the version of mokuro and exit.
 ```

+To enable additional engines via owocr, install the packages as needed, for example:
+- `pip install owocr[mangaocr]` for Manga OCR via owocr
+- `pip install owocr[easyocr]` for EasyOCR
+- `pip install owocr[rapidocr]` for RapidOCR (downloads an ONNX model on first run)
+- `pip install owocr[gvision]` for Google Vision (requires `~/.config/google_vision.json`)
+- `pip install owocr[azure]` for Azure Image Analysis (requires `--owocr_config` with endpoint/api_key)
+- `pip install owocr[lens]` for Google Lens (betterproto)
+- `pip install owocr[lensweb]` for Google Lens (web)
+- `pip install owocr[winocr]` for WinRT OCR (Windows only)
+  - `pip install oneocr` for OneOCR (Windows only; see OneOCR README for system files)

+Then run with `--ocr-engine owocr:easyocr` (or another provider).
+On macOS you can use `owocr:avision` or `owocr:alivetext`; on Windows `owocr:winrtocr` or `owocr:oneocr`.

+Convenience: you can also install owocr (with all supported engines) alongside mokuro via extras:
+- `pip install "mokuro[owocr]"`
+  - Installs owocr plus all provider engine extras (EasyOCR, RapidOCR, Lens/LensWeb, Google Vision, Azure, WinRT OCR on Windows, and OneOCR on Windows).
+On macOS, Apple Vision/Live Text support comes via pyobjc from owocr’s base install.
+Some providers still require credentials or OS features.

 ## Legacy HTML vs. new .mokuro format